-Pronouncement Nature of Change Effective Date Impact IFRS 15 'Revenue from Contracts with Customers' IFRS 15 specifies how and when revenue will be recognised as well as requiring entities to provide users of financial statements with more informative, relevant disclosures.
-The standard provides a single, principles based five-step model to be applied to all contracts with customers.
-The revised standard is still subject to EU endorsement.
-Financial periods on or after 1 January 2018.
-The Company is currently assessing the nature and extent of the impact of the standard which is not expected to be significant to the financial position of the Company.
-IFRS 16 'Leases' IFRS 16, 'Leases' addresses the definition of a lease, recognition and measurement of leases and establishes principles for reporting useful information to users of financial statements about the leasing activities of both lessees and lessors.
-A key change arising from IFRS 16 is that most operating leases will be accounted for on balance sheet for lessees.
+Pronouncement Nature of Change Effective Date Impact IFRS 9 'Financial Instruments' (continued) economic relationship between the hedged item and hedging instrument and for the 'hedged ratio' to be the same as the one management actually uses for risk management purposes.
+The revised standard was endorsed by the EU on 22 November 2016.
+IAS 12, 'Income taxes', - Narrow- scope amendments The IASB has issued amendments to IAS12 'Income taxes'.
+These amendments on the recognition of deferred tax assets for unrealised losses clarify how to account for deferred tax assets related to debt instruments measured at fair value.
+The standard is still subject to EU endorsement.
+Financial periods beginning on or after 1 January 2017 These amendments are not expected to have a significant impact on the financial position of the Company.
+IFRS 16 'Leases' IFRS 16 'Leases' addresses the definition of a lease, recognition and measurement of leases and establishes principles for reporting useful information to users of financial statements about the leasing activities of lessees and lessors.
+A key change arising from IFRS 16 is that most operating leases will be accounted for on-balance sheet for lessees.
 The accounting for lessors will not materially change.
-The standard replaces IAS 17' 'Leases and related interpretations.
+The standard replaces IAS 17 'Leases' and related interpretations.
 The revised standard is still subject to EU endorsement.
-The standard is effective for annual periods beginning on or after 1 January 2019 and earlier application is permitted subject to EU endorsement and the entity adopting IFRS 15 'Revenue from contracts with customers' at the same time.
+Financial periods beginning on or after 1 January 2019 and earlier application is permitted subject to EU endorsement and the entity adopting IFRS 15'Revenue from contracts with customers' at the same time.
 The Company is currently assessing the impact of IFRS 16.